-The Council's employee belongs to the Ohio Public Employees Retirement System (OPERS).
+The Council's employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
 The Ohio Revised Code prescribes this plan's benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-For 2016, OPERS members contributed 10 percent of their gross salaries and the Council contributed an amount equaling 14 percent of participants' gross salaries.
+For 2016 and 2015, OPERS members contributed 10 and 10 percent, respectively, of their gross salaries and the Council contributed an amount equaling 14 and 14 percent, respectively, of participants' gross salaries.
 The Council has paid all contributions required through December 31, 2016.